GannaKov/expense-tracker/README.md

 - **View transactions**: View all transactions in a specific date range along with a summary of total income, expenses, and net savings.
 - **Visualize data**: Option to view a plot of daily income and expenses, as well as a bar chart comparing total income and expenses.
 - **Data storage**: All transactions are saved in a CSV file (`finance_data.csv`), which can be opened in spreadsheet software.

 ---

-## 🗓️ Date Format

-All dates must be entered in the format:

-dd-mm-yyyy ✅ Example: `14-04-2025`

----

-## 📊 Output Example

-If you choose to view a plot, the app shows:

-- 📈 Line chart: Daily income and expenses
-- 📊 Bar chart: Total income vs. total expenses

-You can customize marker types, colors, and layout in `plot.py`.

----